uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/named_requirements.rst

 ==================
 **[named_requirements]**

-This section describes named requirements used in the oneAPI Threading Building Blocks Specification.
+This section describes named requirements used in the oneTBB Specification.

 A *named requirement* is a set of requirements on a type.
 The requirements may be syntactic or semantic.
 The *named_requirement* term is similar to “Requirements on types and expressions” term which is defined